Bartlesville Radio » News » Bartlesville Man Facing Sex Offender Charges

 Bartlesville Man Facing Sex Offender Charges

-A convicted sex offender is facing additional felony charges in Washington County.
+A Bartlesville man previously convicted of rape is facing additional felony charges.

-34-year-old Mark Holt, Jr. of Bartlesville, was charged on Tuesday with living within 2,000 feet of a school as a sex offender and failing to notify address change as a sex offender.
+35-year-old Justin Moss was charged on Monday with failing to register as a sex offender and living within 2,000 feet of a park as a sex offender.

-According to the Bartlesville Police Department, Holt, Jr. allegedly advised authorities that he stays at a different residence when the weather gets cold.
-The residence that Holt, Jr. occasionally stays is within 2,000 feet of a school.
+According to the Bartlesville Police Department, Moss was allegedly living at a residence located within 2,000 feet of multiple parks.
+Doorbell camera footage allegedly located Moss’ vehicle in the driveway throughout the night on Feb.
+3. Moss allegedly stated to authorities that he receives his mail from that address.

-According to the Bartlesville Police Department, Holt allegedly did not notify the Oklahoma Department of Corrections (ODOC) of the residency change.
+Moss pleaded guilty to first-degree rape in 2013 in Washington County.
+He was sentenced to 25 years with 12 years in the department of corrections.

 « Back to News